 - 1 chicken carcass (bones and skin)

 - 1 large carrot

 - 1 teaspoon pepper corns

 - Place all ingredients into a large stock pot.
 Cover with enough cold water to cover by approximately 2".
 Bring to a boil.

 - Reduce heat and simmer uncovered for approximately 4 hours.
 Skim off foam as necessary.

-- Discard bones, remnants and strain stock.
+- Allow to cool slightly.
+Discard bones, remnants and strain stock.

 - Transfer to jars and allow to cool completely.
 Store in refrigerator if using immediately or freeze for later use.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.